mautic/documentation/en/README.md

 1. [Fork](https://github.com/mautic/documentation#fork-destination-box) this repository under your account so you'd have permission to edit.
 2. Select a file to edit.
 The file structure is explained below.
 Now, let's edit the *README.md* file to show the principles.
 Click on it.
-3. The content of *README.md* should be visible and the *Edit* buton (the pencil icon) above as well.
+3. The content of *README.md* should be visible and the *Edit* button (the pencil icon) above as well.
 Hit it.
 4. The content is written in [Markdown markup](https://daringfireball.net/projects/markdown/).
 Very simple text based formating.
 5. Make a change to the file.
 For example add to the end `This is my first contribution`.
 6. When you made a change, scroll down and notice the form called *Commit changes*.
 This is important.
 To save a change, you have to describe what you've changed and why.
 Write for example `A new line added for testing purposes`.
 Do not save yet!